alyraffauf/self2025/index.md

 ## Declared and Reusable Infrastructure

 - ~10,000 lines of Nix modules.
-- For the past two years, almost every config I've ever written is in a Nix module.
+- For the past two years, almost every config I've written is in a Nix module.
 - Apps, settings, services, boot loaders, kernel modules, fonts, WiFi networks in Nix.
 - Enabled on a host-by-host basis with a line or two of code.